hpfem/hermes/doc/src/installation/mac.rst

 is installed, go to the Python 2.6 directory which will be in your Applications folder and double click the 'Update Shell Profile.command' script to run it.
 This will update your system to use the latest version of Python.
+We also found the Chris Fonnesbeck's `SciPy Superpack for Python 2.6 (64-bit) <http://stronginference.com/scipy-superpack/>`_ very useful.
+If you are on a 64-bit machine, you can force 64-bit version of Python by running "arch -x86_64 /usr/bin/python".

 **Step 3**: Install the following libraries and applications: Suitesparse, glew, cmake, git.
 If you don't already have these on your Mac, then